rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 >Note on publication statement: <CITE>Printed by Thomas Harper for John Parker according to STC</CITE>
 >(*Comment*: A separate note is used to provide a full citation for the reference to the published description)

-<a name="5.22.32.2">5.22.32.2</a> If identification of the publisher is based on a device, supply the name of the publisher in square brackets, even if the device includes the publisher’s initials or spelled-out name.
-Make a note on publication statement as necessary about the basis for the identification, the source of the information used, the presence of the device, etc. (see [5.24.33.2](/DCRMR/ppdm/Note-on-publication-statement/#5.24.33.2)).
+<a name="5.22.32.2">5.22.32.2</a> If the identification of the publisher is based on a device, supply the name of the publisher in square brackets, even if the device includes the publisher’s initials or spelled-out name.
+Make a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) as necessary about the basis for the identification, the source of the information used, the presence of the device, etc. (see [5.24.33.2](/DCRMR/ppdm/Note-on-publication-statement/#5.24.33.2)).

 >Example:
 >Name of publisher: <CITE>[Richard Pynson]</CITE>